Underspecified Human Decision Experiments Considered Harmful: Abstract

 \section{Abstract}

-Decision-making with information displays is a key focus of research in areas like explainable AI, human-AI teaming, and data visualization.
-However, what constitutes a decision problem, and what is required for an experiment to be capable of concluding that human decisions are flawed in some way, remain open to speculation.
+Decision-making with information displays is a key focus of research in areas like human-AI collaboration and data visualization.
+However, what constitutes a decision problem, and what is required for an experiment to conclude that decisions are flawed, remain imprecise.
 We present a widely applicable definition of a decision problem synthesized from statistical decision theory and information economics.
-We argue that to attribute loss in human performance to forms of bias, an experiment must provide participants with the information that a rational agent would need to identify the normative decision.
-We evaluate the extent to which recent evaluations of decision-making from the literature on AI-assisted decisions achieve this criteria.
-We find that only 6 (17\%) of 35 studies that claim to identify biased behavior present participants with sufficient information to characterize their behavior as deviating from good decision-making.
-We motivate the value of studying well-defined decision problems by describing a characterization of performance losses they allow us to conceive.
-In contrast, the ambiguities of a poorly communicated decision problem preclude normative interpretation.
-We conclude with recommendations for practice.
+We claim that to attribute loss in human performance to bias, an experiment must provide the information that a rational agent would need to identify the normative decision.
+We evaluate whether recent empirical research on AI-assisted decisions achieves this standard.
+We find that only 10 (26\%) of 39 studies that claim to identify biased behavior presented participants with sufficient information to make this claim in at least one treatment condition.
+We motivate the value of studying well-defined decision problems by describing a characterization of performance losses they allow to be conceived.